deepanshu-rajput-git/neeto-hook-web/prd.md

 ## 1. 🧭 Purpose

-**NeetoHook** aims to simplify the process of testing, inspecting, forwarding, mocking, and reliably delivering webhooks.
+**NeetoWebhooks** aims to simplify the process of testing, inspecting, forwarding, mocking, and reliably delivering webhooks.
 It is a developer-first platform that combines live inspection, customizable behavior, local tunneling, and serverless transformations—all from one dashboard.

 ---